eormeno/projects/README.md

 # Projects & Ideas
 This is a repository for storing ideas.
+And mainly to start building something.